Little Man (2006 film): Box office

 Little Man film grossed $58,645,052 domestically and a total of $101,595,121 worldwide.
 The film's budget was $64 million.
 The film was released in the United Kingdom on September 1, 2006, and opened on #2, behind You, Me and Dupree.
+According to Sony, the audience was 53% female and 59% under the age of twenty-five.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 12% based on reviews from 90 critics.
 The site's consensus is "Another gimmicky comedy from the Wayans brothers, Little Man comes with the requisite raunchiness, but forgot to bring the laughs."
 On Metacritic, it has a score of 26 out 100 based on reviews from 22 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on a scale of A to F.

 The film received a 4.2 out of 10 on Common Sense Media.

 Slant Magazine gave the film a 1.5 out of 4.

 In an especially scathing review on BBC Radio 5 Live, Mark Kermode described the film as "possessed by the devil".